Overview of interviews

-Ultimately, your goal in the interview is to find a reason not to hire.
+The interviewer’s role is to find a reason not to hire, without being a jerk.
 This sounds rough, but there are several good reasons to approach an interview this way:

 Hiring the wrong person is a much worse outcome than not hiring a good fit.
 Research bears this out: toxic employees are a massive drain on an organization, producing much more harm than the best employees produce good.
 Also, it’s far easier to undo a “no hire” than it is to undo a failed hire.

 There are always more qualified applicants.
 18F has a high profile, and we don’t struggle to find good candidates.
 So, we can afford to be super-selective.

 If you approach an interview looking for a reason to hire someone: you’ll find it.
 Everyone has good qualities; they wouldn’t have made it to interview if not.